 Photograph of a painting by Toby Leek, courtesy of the artist.

 This photo of the prison was taken by Stephen Stout in about 1865, not long after the building was completed in 1859.

 The erection of the Convict Establishment was commenced in 1851.
 In that and the following years the Imperial Government carried out by prison labour a number of other works, among them being the Commissariat buildings in Cliff-street, the pensioners' barracks in South Terrace, the warders' quarters in Henderson Street, the Comptroller's residence, known as ”The Knowle” (now part of the hospital), the North Fremantle traffic bridge as originally constructed and numerous other works of public utility, including roads, streets and public buildings.
 With the exception of the old court-house, which was demolished to make room for pilots' quarters, all those buildings and the North Fremantle bridge are still standing, and are monuments to the stability of the work done by the convicts.
 Hitchcock: 34-35.

-I have stolen this excellent photo from Roel Loopers's blog (I hope he'll forgive me) because I am so pleased to see the VR 1855 on the admin building (assuming this is a recent photo).
+I have stolen this excellent photo from Roel Loopers's blog (I hope he'll forgive me) because I am so pleased to see the VR 1855 on the admin building.
 I remember arguing with the conservator some years about this.
 His position was that it was not original to the 1855 building (despite the date) but was added later.
 My position was that it had been there long enough (all my life) to justify its continuing to be shown.
-And what about the razor wire which is still omnipresent?
+And what about the razor wire which is still all over the place?
 That is much later than the 'VR'.

 See also: convicts.

 Bosworth, Michal 2004, Convict Fremantle: A Place of Promise and Punishment, UWAP.